-All terms and conditions are in addition to our regular ticketing terms & conditions listed below.
+All terms and conditions are in addition to our regular ticketing terms and conditions listed below.

 Our online box office offers a safe, secure credit card booking facility.
 To book tickets online, select the event and hit the “Book Now” button on the event’s page.
-You can then request to have your tickets held at the box office, print at home or mailed to you for an extra $2.00.
-Please ensure that you have Cookies enabled and that you have installed the latest version of your internet browser (eg. Internet Explorer, Firefox, Chrome, Safari) and that you have installed Adobe Flash player.
-You may need to wait a few seconds for certain content (eg the seat map) to load.
+You can then request to have your tickets held at the box office, emailed to you as an e-ticket or mailed to you for an extra $4.95.
+Please ensure that you have cookies enabled and that you have installed the latest version of your internet browser (eg. Internet Explorer, Firefox, Chrome, Safari) and that you have installed Adobe Flash player.
+You may need to wait a few seconds for some content (e.g. the seating map) to load.
 A strong internet connection is required.

 How do I print my tickets?
 You will received a booking confirmation email with your tickets attached as a PDF.
-You will need to open the PDF attachment and print the ticket(s) to bring with you to present on entry.
-You also can reprint your tickets at any time by signing into your account.
+You will need to open the PDF attachment and print the ticket(s) to bring with you to present on entry or save them on your device to display digitally.

 Purchase tickets over the phone